 HEINRICH HALL'S RECOMMENDED READ:

-I am Peter Sommer Travels’ resident expert in Greece, where I have been living for well over a decade; I have developed all our itineraries in this country and I lead most of them throughout the travel season and beyond.
+I am Peter Sommer Travels' resident expert in Greece, where I have been living for well over a decade; I have developed all our tours in Greece and I lead most of them throughout the travel season and beyond.
 My other passion is Ireland, where I spent over a decade as a student, travelling and exploring.
 Academically, my field is European prehistory and my narrative for any period is based on that: re-imagining how past people lived and thought not just from literature, but also from the evidence on the ground.
-I believe that travel is a wonderful thing, allowing us to experience and rethink our world in all its complexity and all its beauty and I hope to share that experience with my guests, for example on Exploring Crete, Exploring the Peloponnese, Cruising to the Cyclades, Exploring Ireland and various other itineraries.
+I believe that travel is a wonderful thing, allowing us to experience and rethink our world in all its complexity and all its beauty and I hope to share that experience with my guests, for example on our Exploring Crete tour, Exploring the Peloponnese, Cruising to the Cyclades, Exploring Ireland tour and various other itineraries.